Tick-Talk/Protocol/DataTransmission.md

 ## Server Necessities
 #### `ServerMessage`
-* This type is reserved exclusively for a server in order to broadcast important data
+* This type is reserved exclusively for a server in order to broadcast important data/information
-* It should **not** be used for anything that is not important for all users
 * A `ServerMessage` may be presented on a client as a dialogue box
 * <details>
 	<summary>Format</summary>
 	<table>